 Howl Records has been established to showcase the music of what we consider to be the best unsigned songwriters currently without a platform for their music.

-The label is the natural consequence of the Howl Open-Mic nights which we have established over the last couple of years and from which came the idea to provide an outlet for the artists and their songs to be heard.
+The label is the natural consequence of the Howl Open Mic nights from which came the idea to provide an outlet for the artists and their songs to be heard.

 The Pickwicks write songs on guitars.
 Sometimes they're acoustic, and sometimes electric.
 Some of the songs are fast, others slower.
 You might hear a piano.
 Maybe some drums, but not always.
 Or a glockenspiel.
 There might be one person singing, or five.